 Cristina is a classically trained ballet dancer, travel enthusiast, vinyl record collector and amateur ukulele player.

-Cristina was a summer student at Gardiner Roberts in 2016.
+Cristina was a summer student at Gardiner Roberts in 2016 and has returned to article in 2017-18.